ImportImport bruce Wed, 05/02/2007 - 15:42

 Note: If you are having difficulties with a file that has been generated with metric coordinates, open the file in a text editor and add a line containing M71 immediately after the line with a % character (if it exists) or at the beginning of the file.

 The Drill tools pane lists all of the drill files which have been linked.
 Each drill file has a depth (by default Top to bottom) and a type (by default Plated).
-Right-click on a file to change its hole depth.
+Right-click on a file to change its hole depth or the plating of all tools.

 If the drill tool diameters are defined within the drill file, then these will be automatically interpreted.
 If the drill tool diameters are listed in a separate file (or not listed at all), then you will need to enter the tool diameters into the program manually.